Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI) Plans $0.08 Monthly Dividend

-Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI – Get Free Report) declared a monthly dividend on Friday, September 29th, Wall Street Journal reports.
-Shareholders of record on Wednesday, December 13th will be paid a dividend of 0.08 per share by the real estate investment trust on Friday, December 29th.
-This represents a $0.96 annualized dividend and a yield of 8.38%.
-The ex-dividend date of this dividend is Tuesday, December 12th.
+Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI – Get Free Report) declared a monthly dividend on Thursday, December 14th, Wall Street Journal reports.
+Investors of record on Wednesday, February 14th will be given a dividend of 0.08 per share by the real estate investment trust on Thursday, February 29th.
+This represents a $0.96 dividend on an annualized basis and a yield of 8.01%.
+The ex-dividend date is Tuesday, February 13th.

 Institutional Investors Weigh In On Cohen & Steers Total Return Realty Fund

-Several hedge funds and other institutional investors have recently modified their holdings of RFI.
-HighTower Advisors LLC acquired a new stake in shares of Cohen & Steers Total Return Realty Fund in the first quarter worth $190,000.
-UBS Group AG lifted its position in Cohen & Steers Total Return Realty Fund by 3.8% in the first quarter.
-UBS Group AG now owns 143,819 shares of the real estate investment trust’s stock worth $2,225,000 after purchasing an additional 5,275 shares during the period.
-Royal Bank of Canada lifted its position in Cohen & Steers Total Return Realty Fund by 1.9% in the first quarter.
-Royal Bank of Canada now owns 182,024 shares of the real estate investment trust’s stock worth $2,816,000 after purchasing an additional 3,348 shares during the period.
-Virtu Financial LLC bought a new position in Cohen & Steers Total Return Realty Fund in the first quarter worth $194,000.
-Finally, Cetera Advisor Networks LLC lifted its position in Cohen & Steers Total Return Realty Fund by 9.8% in the second quarter.
-Cetera Advisor Networks LLC now owns 15,349 shares of the real estate investment trust’s stock worth $203,000 after purchasing an additional 1,365 shares during the period.
-Institutional investors and hedge funds own 21.20% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in RFI.
+HighTower Advisors LLC bought a new stake in shares of Cohen & Steers Total Return Realty Fund during the first quarter worth approximately $190,000.
+UBS Group AG boosted its holdings in shares of Cohen & Steers Total Return Realty Fund by 3.8% during the first quarter.
+UBS Group AG now owns 143,819 shares of the real estate investment trust’s stock worth $2,225,000 after acquiring an additional 5,275 shares during the period.
+Royal Bank of Canada boosted its holdings in shares of Cohen & Steers Total Return Realty Fund by 1.9% during the first quarter.
+Royal Bank of Canada now owns 182,024 shares of the real estate investment trust’s stock worth $2,816,000 after acquiring an additional 3,348 shares during the period.
+Virtu Financial LLC bought a new stake in shares of Cohen & Steers Total Return Realty Fund during the first quarter worth approximately $194,000.
+Finally, Cetera Advisor Networks LLC boosted its holdings in shares of Cohen & Steers Total Return Realty Fund by 9.8% during the second quarter.
+Cetera Advisor Networks LLC now owns 15,349 shares of the real estate investment trust’s stock worth $203,000 after acquiring an additional 1,365 shares during the period.
+Institutional investors own 21.20% of the company’s stock.

 Cohen & Steers Total Return Realty Fund Company Profile